The most frequent question that arises is, What is an interim audit? Let us understand this concept in detail.

 Interim Audit results in the following advantages:

-- Effective and efficient performance of audit due to availability of more time
+- Effective and efficient performance of the audit due to the availability of more time

 - Reduces the workload for the audit team at the final audit phase